 About 900 years ago, Shahpur Jat was slowly occupied by the Dagar farmers from Indri in Haryana.
-The land was fertile, they were able farmers and got rich quickly.
-As more clans came in, Shahpur Jat (the wealthy colony of Jats) came into being.
+In other words, the land was fertile, they were able farmers and got rich quickly.
+Finally, as more clans came in, Shahpur Jat (the wealthy colony of Jats) came into being.

 Yes, today Shahpur Jat is a trendy hotspot for fashion boutiques in Delhi.
 Its proximity to fashion and design colleges in the Hauz Khas area, the cheaper rental prices and an artsy neighbourhood have all made it a prime location for aspiring designers to set up shop here.